nnk03/my-linux/arch/README.md

 1. Install pylint and use the pylintrc in the arch directory

+1. install clang to use clang-format for formatting c/cpp files. for in place edit use `clang-format -i`

 ## For Kali Linux

 1. only homebrew, vim, vimrc, gcc, vscode